Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 It produces private power with fewer constraints.

-The question is not whether the state should do everything.
+The state should not do everything.

 It should not.